+Horsham and Crawley

+Growth of these towns is ongoing with more planned.
+This includes an extension to Crawley24 on the boundaries of both Horsham and Mid-Sussex districts.
+As these towns continue to grow, landscape, communities and access could come under increasing pressure unless green infrastructure is planned to develop access connections, greenspace provision and protect the edge of the High Weald AONB.

+- Good railway connection between the urban areas; - Sustrans Regional Cycle Route 20 links to the National Park and to the coast at Brighton.

+- The delivery and ongoing development of Horsham's Green Infrastructure Strategy and green infrastructure opportunities from new development; - Integrated approaches to managing Arun, Adur and Mole: enhance access, water resource protection and habitat connectivity and protect High Weald AONB; - Woodland enhancement in Rusper Ridge BOA: enhance habitats, strengthen landscape, integrate development and provide robust recreational sites to serve growing population; - Potential for improved access / enhancements to green spaces in urban areas.

+Potential to incorporate historic parks around Horsham town into wider green infrastructure projects and funding bids.

+- Some areas lack greenspace and have fragmented rights of way access: - St Leonards Watershed Biodiversity Opportunity Area (BOA) requires sensitive management.

+- Cumulative effects of development across boundaries of Horsham and Mid-Sussex; - Effects of development on the Rusper Ridge BOA between Horsham and Crawley; - Development-related pressures on the edge of High Weald AONB; - Historic parks around Horsham town potentially vulnerable to development related pressures.

-Horsham and Crawley Haywards Heath and Burgess Hill These towns will be the location for future mon the boundary of the districts.
-As these to communities and access could come under in infrastructure is planned to develop access cound protect the edge of the High Weald AO wns continue to grow, landscape, ncreasing pressure unless green onnections, greenspace provision This GIIA includes Haywards Heath, Burgess Hill and Hassocks/ Hurstpierpoint, all within Mid Sussex but adjacent to the Wealden District and National Park borders, requiring a cross-boundary approach.
+Haywards Heath and Burgess Hill

+This GIIA includes Haywards Heath, Burgess Hill and Hassocks/ Hurstpierpoint, all within Mid Sussex but adjacent to the Lewes District and National Park borders and close to the boundaries of Wealden district and the High Weald AONB; requiring a cross-boundary approach.
 One of the largest housing allocations in the Framework area is planned for Burgess Hill.
 This area will remain the focus of development pressure, lying between two protected landscapes, necessitating an integrated 'future-proofing' approach.

-Strengths Good railway connection between the urban areas; Sustrans Regional Cycle Route 20 links to the National Park and to the coast at Brighton.
-Weaknesses Some areas lack greenspace and have fragmented rights of way access; St Leonards Watershed Biodiversity Opportunity Area (BOA) Strengths ● Burgess Hill Green Arc - key green infrastructure for this expanding town.
-Weaknesses Neither Mid Sussex nor Wealden have green infrastructure strategies; Mid Sussex: no current green infrastructure policy; Haywards Heath less well served for access; Opportunities requires sensitive management.
-Threats Opportunities • Isolated heritage assets.
-Threats Green infrastructure opportunities from new development; Integrated approaches to managing Arun, Adur, Mole and Ouse upper tributaries: enhance access, water resource protection and habitat connectivity, and protect High Weald AONB; Woodland enhancement in Rusper Ridge BOA: enhance habitats, strengthen landscape, integrate development and provide robust recreational sites to serve growing population; Potential to incorporate historic parks around Horsham town into wider green infrastructure projects and funding bids.
-Cumulative effects of development in Horsham and Crawley; Effects of development on the Rusper Ridge BOA between Horsham and Crawley; Development-related pressures on the edge of High Weald AONB; Historic parks around Horsham town potentially vulnerable to development - related pressures.
-Secure Burgess Hill Green Arc - seek further improvements; Cross boundary opportunities including links to Ditchling Country Park from Burgess Hill; Green infrastructure here would link High Weald AONB to National Park; Further develop an access chain: Haywards Heath - Burgess Hill - National Park.
-Development pressures now and in the future; No strategic green infrastructure plan to respond to the significant scale of development, especially to respond to windfall development; Key views and dark night skies are vulnerable; Medium to high climate change vulnerability due to small habitat sizes.
+- Burgess Hill Green Circle key green infrastructure for this expanding town; - Proximity to protected landscapes provides access resource for residents; - Several nature conservation sites including Local Nature Reserves; - Green infrastructure included in developing Neighbourhood Plans.

+- Secure Burgess Hill Green Circle seek further improvements; - Cross boundary opportunities including links to Ditchling Country Park from Burgess Hill; - Green infrastructure here would link High Weald AONB to National Park; - Further develop an access chain: High Weald AONB - Haywards Heath - Burgess Hill - Hassocks - National Park; - Further improve nature conservation and access for people in Local Nature Reserves.

+- Neither Mid Sussex nor Wealden have green infrastructure strategies; - Mid Sussex: no current green infrastructure policy; - Haywards Heath less well served for access; - Isolated heritage assets.

+- Development pressures now and in the future; - No strategic green infrastructure plan to respond to the significant scale of development, especially to respond to windfall development; - Key views and dark night skies are vulnerable; - Medium to high climate change vulnerability due to small habitat sizes.

+24 Subject to a boundary review at a future date